Coastal Zone Management Act

 Article 31

-Exclusive use of and the establishment of artificial facilities in offshore area and public natural sand beaches are prohibited to maintain public access and public use rights.
+Exclusive use of and the establishment of artificial facilities in offshore area and public natural sandy beaches are prohibited to maintain public access and public use rights.
 This shall not apply to uses or facilities that comply with the integrated coastal zone management plan and stipulations of other laws; or necessary uses or facilities for national land conservation, national security, public transportation, environmental protection, academic research, and public good after applying to the competent authority for approval.

 Regulations on the scope of uses and facilities allowed by other laws, application procedures, required documents, conditions for approval, abolishment, and related matters shall be prescribed by the Central Competent Authority.